Cloudflare Zero Trust — Independent Software Review

 How does Cloudflare Zero Trust compare to Zscaler?

-Zscaler is the largest pure-play SSE vendor with a more mature DLP, CASB, and threat intelligence stack, serving 40% of the Fortune 500.
-Cloudflare differentiates with lower user-perceived latency (its anycast network spans 300+ cities vs. Zscaler's 150+ data centers), a simpler deployment model for VPN replacement, and a Free plan covering 50 users that Zscaler does not offer.
+Zscaler is the largest pure-play SSE vendor with a more mature DLP, CASB, and threat intelligence stack.
+Cloudflare differentiates on lower user-perceived latency (an anycast network across 300+ cities), a simpler VPN-replacement deployment, and a Free plan covering 50 users that Zscaler does not offer.
 Cloudflare's Pay-as-you-go plan at $7/user/month is self-service, while Zscaler requires a sales conversation for all plans.
-However, Cloudflare's full DLP, email security, and RBI are only available as add-ons on the Contract plan.
+The tradeoff: Cloudflare's full DLP, email security, and RBI are add-ons on the Contract plan rather than included.

 How does Cloudflare Zero Trust compare to Palo Alto Prisma Access?

-Palo Alto Prisma Access integrates deeply with the Cortex XDR/XSIAM ecosystem for unified security operations and offers App-ID for application-layer protocol visibility that Cloudflare does not match.
-Prisma Access pricing is estimated at $14-$22/user/month, significantly more than Cloudflare's $7/user/month Pay-as-you-go tier.
-Cloudflare is a better fit for organizations prioritizing fast VPN replacement with simpler policy configuration, while Prisma Access suits enterprises with existing Palo Alto firewall deployments that want consistent security policies across on-premises and cloud.
+Palo Alto Prisma Access integrates deeply with the Cortex XDR/XSIAM ecosystem and offers App-ID application-layer visibility that Cloudflare does not match.
+Prisma Access is estimated at $14-$22/user/month, roughly double Cloudflare's $7/user/month Pay-as-you-go tier.
+Cloudflare fits organizations prioritizing fast VPN replacement with simpler policy configuration; Prisma Access suits enterprises with existing Palo Alto firewall deployments that want consistent policy across on-premises and cloud.

 What features require the Cloudflare Zero Trust Contract plan?

-Email security, full-featured DLP (custom profiles, custom datasets, OCR), unlimited out-of-band CASB integrations, and network services for SASE (Magic WAN, Magic Firewall) are only available as add-ons on the Contract plan.
+Email security, full-featured DLP (custom profiles, custom datasets, OCR), unlimited out-of-band CASB integrations, and network services for SASE (Magic WAN, Magic Firewall) are add-ons available only on the Contract plan.
 Remote Browser Isolation is an add-on on both Pay-as-you-go and Contract plans.
-Contract plans also provide phone support with 1-hour response time, up to 6 months of log retention with Logpush to SIEM/cloud storage, and access to professional services.
+Contract plans also add phone support, up to 6 months of log retention with Logpush to SIEM or cloud storage, dedicated egress IPs, and access to professional services.
+Contract pricing is custom per user and billed annually.

 Does Cloudflare Zero Trust charge for bandwidth or app connectors?

 No. Cloudflare does not charge for bandwidth, number of app connectors, or volume of threats mitigated on any plan.
-Pricing is per user only.
-The Cloudflare Tunnel connector (which connects private networks to Cloudflare without exposing public IPs) has no throughput limitations and does not require VM infrastructure.
-This makes cost forecasting simpler than competitors that add usage-based surcharges for traffic volume or connector count.
+Pricing is per seat only.
+The Cloudflare Tunnel connector connects private networks without exposing public IPs, has no throughput limitations, and does not require VM infrastructure.
+The costs to watch are not bandwidth but the per-seat DNS query cap, Log Explorer storage ($1/GB/month after the first 10GB), and add-ons like RBI and email security.

 Can Cloudflare Zero Trust replace a corporate VPN?

 Yes.
-ZTNA is the primary VPN replacement use case for Cloudflare Zero Trust.
-Instead of broad network access through a VPN tunnel, Cloudflare Access enforces identity- and context-based policies per application.
-Users install the WARP client on their devices, and Cloudflare Tunnel connects private resources without public IP exposure.
-Delivery Hero replaced VPNs for 40,000 employees using Cloudflare, reducing bandwidth costs by 90%.
-The approach works for self-hosted web apps, SaaS apps, and non-web protocols (SSH, RDP, VNC, arbitrary TCP/UDP).
+ZTNA is the primary VPN-replacement use case.
+Instead of broad network access through a tunnel, Cloudflare Access enforces identity- and context-based policies per application.
+Users install the WARP client, and Cloudflare Tunnel connects private resources without public IP exposure.
+Cloudflare reports that Delivery Hero replaced VPNs for 40,000 employees using its platform.
+The approach works for self-hosted web apps, SaaS apps, and non-web protocols including SSH, RDP, and VNC.